A Study of Elegance #1 Effortlessness

 Lately I’ve been returning to a question I thought I’d already settled: what actually makes something elegant?

 Not elegant in the sense of refined taste or aesthetic preference, but in a more structural way.
-Why do certain things feel immediately right — and others, even when they’re beautiful, feel slightly off?
+Why do certain things feel immediately right.
+And why do others, even when beautiful, feel slightly off?

 The more I sit with this, the clearer it becomes that elegance is not a fixed quality.
 It doesn’t live in an object or a gesture or a room.
 It appears under certain conditions.
 When those conditions are present, it feels effortless.
 When they aren’t, no amount of adjustment quite recovers it.